nihiven/SEStarbrite/Preditor/Notes.md

  - need to be able to reference variables in a script/command -> {coolVar} ?

 * Namespaces and class names need some touching up.
+* Option Store is one thing, Variable Store is another.
+* How do we pass all of our variables to Lua?

+---
 cEditor (editor)
  - cStarbrite (engine)
   - cStarscream (API)